 - Limited edition 180g LP in a gatefold sleeve with printed card inner sleeve + double-sided printed insert as per the original record. - Banded horizontally with an ARC Records obi strip as an alternative to plastic shrink wrap.

 - Remastering and Lacquer cut by Frank Merritt at The Carvery, London - Pressed at Mother Tongue, Verona

-Includes digital pre-order of Musica Infinita.
+Includes unlimited streaming of Musica Infinita

 Gilles Peterson announces the launch of his new Arc Records imprint with a reissue of cult record “Musica Infinita” by Mexican drummer and composer Tino Contreras.
 A psychedelic, experimental jazz record, originally released in 1978, it marked a daring step forward by the Mexico City-based musician, and is now re-released for a chance to get the widespread dues it deserves.
 A limited private press, copies of the original are highly sought after, despite the drummer being much overlooked in both his home country as well as abroad, with a career that started in the 1950s, and which has seen him share stages with many of the greats – including Dave Brubeck, Cannonball Adderley and the Duke Ellington Orchestra.

 Explaining his connection to the record, Peterson says, "This was the first record I heard from that region which had that amazing psychedelic, cosmic jazz sound.
 It's somewhere between a David Axelrod record and a release on Saturn.
 I've always had it as one of my secret gems."